purnaat jayate iti puja

 Importance of Sankalpa

-Sankalpa is derived from two words ‘SAT’ (which means Guna) and ‘KALPANA’ (which means imagination).
+Sankalpa is derived from two words ‘Sat’ (which means good) and ‘Kalpana’ (which means intention).
 So Sankalpa means a good intention.
-During the pujas we bring the mind from the vastness of time and space to HERE NOW.
-Vedic Mantras are chanted has an effect on our being ; the ancient Rishis figured out which sound created what impact on brain and that is how the Mantras were created.
-The mantras chanted during the puja is the process of making the sankalpa manifest.
-Just as Sunlight is present everywhere, but when we keep it under a magnifying glass it creates fire.
-Sankalpa is like a magnifying glass.
-Attending the puja’s is definitely very beneficial, but taking a sankalpa makes it more powerful.
-The choice is yours.
+During the pujas we bring the scattered mind to this moment - ‘Now’.
+The Vaidic Mantras when chanted have an effect on our being; the ancient Rishis had figured out the impact of various sounds on brain and that is how the Mantras were articulated.
+The mantras chanted during the puja generate vibrations which lead to manifestation of the sankalpa.
+Though Sunlight is present everywhere but when it is passed through a magnifying glass it burns the object, likewise Sankalpa intensifies the effect and brings forth the desired outcome.
+Attending the pujas is definitely has its own benefits, but taking a sankalpa increases the receptivity and thus actualization of intention.

 How to take Sankalpa

-Vaidic Dharma Sansthan conducts various pujas and homas on request by devotees for specific purposes.
-Devotees can take sankalpa for various pujas and homas organized at Art of Living, Bangalore ashram campus or other parts of the country also.
+Vaidic Dharma Sansthan conducts various pujas and homas, on request by devotees, for specific outcomes.
+Devotees can take sankalpa for various pujas and homas organized at The Art of Living, Bangalore ashram campus or online, from wherever they are.
+They can also Organize Pujas and Homas in their vicinity with the help of our network of coordinators and volunteers.

 PUJA AND ITS SIGNIFICANCE

-In Sanskrit ‘puja’ is defined as “purnaat jayate iti puja”, which means ‘that which is born (jayate – ja) out of fullness (purnaat – pu)’.
-So puja means the spontaneous happening which is born out of the fullness and contentment of the Self.
+‘Puja’ is defined as “purnaat jayate iti puja”, which means ‘that which is born (jayate – ja) out of fullness (purnaat – pu)’.
+So puja means the spontaneous happening which is born out of the fullness and contentment.

 Our Pujas Includes